 We addressed these two critical points by building a 20-inch-high raised bed and filling it with a mixture of four-fifths good garden topsoil blended with about one-fifth sand, peat, and well-rotted manure.
 If, like us, you have acidic soil, you will also need to add some lime, because raspberries prefer a soil pH of around 6.0.
 We left one end of the box open to allow easy access with our wheelbarrows, then closed it in when the box was full.
-Raspberries, How to Plant, Grow and Care for Raspberry Plants.
-Planting Raspberries Raspberries come in four colors, red, yellow, purple and black.
+This job can be done in the fall, so you are ready to plant, come spring.

 It is common knowledge that blueberries aren’t easy to grow here in our part of the Midwest, since our soil tends to be alkaline, and blueberries are a bit on the fussy side, desiring an acid soil.
 They grow wonderfully, I hear, in Michigan, and they grow wild in Maine . . . and I’m sure there are other parts of the world where growing them is easy as falling off the proverbial log.
 Gooseberry bushes grow wild here; raspberry brambles grow like weeds; blackberry brambles are no trick to grow, either, but I don’t know a single person here in our area who has succeeded at growing blueberry bushes.
+Not one person.
 University of Illinois Extension.

 It is provided here for archival purposes and may contain dated information.
 The blueberry is a small fruit that is very popular among home gardeners, said a University of Illinois Extension horticulture educator.
 "Growing blueberries can be very challenging and frustrating because they require specific soils and climatic conditions that may not be found in many parts of Illinois particularly the northern parts of the state," said Maurice Ogutu.
 Blueberries require acidic soils with high organic matter content.

 Pruning Red Raspberries.
 3. Cut out the weaklings Go into the plant row, and cut out any canes that appear weak, spindly, or short or that are showing obvious symptoms of insect injury or disease.The final cuts are thinning cuts.
 All that you want to have remaining in the row are the tallest, thickest, healthiest-looking canes.
 Continue to cut away the less vigorous canes, and space out the ones you plan to keep.
 All About Growing Raspberries.
 (For details on growing many other vegetables and fruits, visit our Crop at a Glance collection page.)
 Delicious, nutritious and easy to grow, raspberries are a valuable addition to any food garden.
 Raspberries & More.
 Small Fruit Crops for the Backyard - University of Illinois Extension.

 Selection Another popular small fruit for backyard gardens are raspberries.
 Red , black, purple, and yellow fruit types are available.Almost all raspberries bear fruit on 2-year-old canes, then the cane dies.
 PM1706.